streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: delegationsetid
-        description: "If youre using reusable delegation sets and you want to list all of the hosted zones that are associated \t\t\twith a reusable delegation set, specify the ID of that reusable delegation set"
+        description: If youre using reusable delegation sets and you want to list all of the hosted zones that are associated with a reusable delegation set, specify the ID of that reusable delegation set
         type: string
       responses:
         200: